Paroxysmisch/genome-assembly/dissertation/main.typ

 }) <alg:greedy-decode-contigs>]
 // #place(top + center)[#algorithm_2]

-Recall that we are interested in finding a Hamiltonian path through the overlap graph to recover the genome.
-In an ideal scenario, where all neural network edge predictions are accurate and the graph contains no artifacts, a simple greedy traversal (forwards and backwards) starting from any positively predicted edge would suffice to reconstruct the genome.
-However, due to prediction errors and noise in the graph, neither of these conditions are met in practice, and so we use the greedy decoding algorithm shown in @alg:greedy-decode-contigs (@app:algorithms), and illustrated in @fig:overview(D) (and used by prior neural genome assembly work @lovro).
+We are interested in finding a Hamiltonian path through the overlap graph to recover the genome.
+Ideally, all neural network edge predictions are accurate and the graph contains no artifacts, making a simple greedy traversal (forwards and backwards) starting from any positively predicted edge, suffice to reconstruct the genome.
+However, due to prediction errors and noise in the graph, we use the greedy decoding shown in @alg:greedy-decode-contigs (@app:algorithms), and illustrated in @fig:overview(D) (and used by prior neural genome assembly work @lovro).

 @alg:greedy-decode-contigs first samples multiple high-probability seed edges and then greedily chooses a sequence of edges both forwards and backwards from each seed edge, forming a path through the assembly graph.
 The longest resulting path is selected and overlapping reads along that path merged into a contig.
 Nodes along the selected path are marked as visited to prevent their reuse in subsequent searches, and the process repeats until no path above a fixed length threshold can be found.

 == Model architecture
-We describe the feature encoding, processing @gnn layers, and decoding, together forming the complete model in this section.
+We describe feature encoding, processing @gnn layers, decoding, and the complete model next.
 === Standard input features <sec:standard_input_features>
 Assume we are given an overlap graph $G = (V, E)$.
 For two overlapping reads $r_i$ and $r_j$, represented by nodes $v_i$ and $v_j$, and connected by edge $e_(i j): i -> j$ the edge feature $z_(i j) in bb(R)^2$ is defined as follows:
 $ z_(i j) = &("normalized" italic("overlap length") "between" r_i "and" r_j, \